khushail/handle-stale-discussions/design/GRAPHQL_SETUP.md

 This will load the schema up from the package published by Github, @octokit/graphql-schema.

 6. Finally, you’ll need to add `ts-node/register` to your `codegen.yml` file so the `github-schema-loader.ts` can be transpiled.
-The file should look like this:
+The complete file code looks like this -

 ```
 overwrite: true

 schema: "src/generated/github-schema-loader.ts"

-documents: null

 generates:
   src/generated/graphql.ts: